Bhanuprakashachini/Bhanuprakashachini/README.md

 ## 🧭 About

-I'm a B.Tech Data Science grad who genuinely enjoys the messy part of data — cleaning it, pipelining it, and eventually getting a model or dashboard out of it that someone actually uses.
+I'm a B.Tech Data Science graduate who genuinely enjoys the messy part of data — cleaning it, pipelining it, and eventually getting a model or dashboard out of it that someone actually uses.

 Lately I've been deep in **lakehouse pipelines** (Spark, Delta Lake, Airflow) and **LLM/RAG systems** — plus an earlier phase building an LSTM/GRU trading model for NIFTY 50 that I later co-presented as a paper at an international conference in South Korea.

-**Currently exploring:** Data Analyst · Data Engineer · AI/ML Engineer roles — always happy to chat about data, AI, or interesting problems.
+Currently exploring: **Data Analyst** · **Data Engineer** · **AI/ML Engineer roles** — always happy to chat about data, AI, or interesting problems.

 <br/>